What is differential geometry: curves and surfaces: Formulation

 Conclude that any two closed geodesics on $\Sigma$ have a common point. \end{thm}

-\begin{thm}{Exercise} Let $\Sigma$ be a smooth regular sphere with positive Gauss curvature and $p\in\Sigma$.
-Suppose $\gamma$ is a closed geodesic whose image is covered by a single coordinate chart.
-Show that $\gamma$ cannot look like one of the curves on the following diagrams.
+\begin{thm}{Exercise} Let $\Sigma$ be a closed smooth surface with positive Gauss curvature.
+Show that in a single coordinate chart, a closed geodesic in $\Sigma$ cannot look like one of the curves on the following pictures.

 \end{thm}